MEK3570 - Computational Solid Mechanics

 Schedule, syllabus and examination date

 The topics covered in the course are deformations, strains and stresses in solid (elastic) materials; constitutive equations (linear and nonlinear models, isotropic and anisotropic); elastic energy and work; balance equations (static and dynamic); solving elastic initial and boundary value problems numerically; the finite element method.

 After completing this course you will:

 - have knowledge about how a solid (materials, structures) behaves when it is exposed to forces and deformations.

-- have a basis for further studies in solid and structural mechanics and other subjects where knowledge of solid mechanics is important (e.g. materials science, geology, biology).
+- have a basis for further studies in solid mechanics and other subjects where knowledge of solid mechanics is important (e.g. materials science, geology, biology).

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.